lptekdev/homelab/_posts/2025-01-02-proxmox_storage.md

 ---
-title:  "Proxmox Homelab - Part 2 - Adding storage as a service"
+title:  "Proxmox Homelab - Part 2 - Adding storage as a service (and the NFS problem)"
 layout: post
 ---

 Welcome to the second part of my Proxmox Homelab.
 In this post, we add a new service to the multitenancy infrastructure: external storage.
 At the end there is the configuration required for this setup.
 One of the services that is used by the Tenants is storage.
 Although VMs use block storage, sometimes it is required to have centralized storage that can be shared by multiple workloads.
+However a very big security issue was faced when deploying this setup, so this setup is not valid using Truenas.
 <!--more-->

 Two alternatives come up with this: use an external storage system that Tenants don’t need to manage, or virtualize a storage appliance within the Tenant environment, having Tenants full control of it (meaning also they need to handle the management).